Smart-ICA/Maryem/README.md

 #### MADS Configuration in the INI Settings

-The plugin supports the following settings in the `mads.ini` file :
+The plugins support the following settings in the `mads.ini` file :

 ---